-The Grand Chute Police Department is proud to offer several programs to engage and protective the safety and security of our citizens.
+The Grand Chute Police Department is proud to offer several programs to engage and protect the safety and security of our citizens.

 The Grand Chute Police Department does host citizen ride-alongs.
 For more information about the ride-along program, open the Ride-Along tab in the column to the left.